krebbi/le-serverpilot/README.md

 # le-serverpilot
 SH script to install / manage Lets Encrypt for Server Pilot free users

+there are some differences to dfinnema/le-serverpilot version.
+This version gets all domains from the nginx config and issues / renews the cert. no need to type in all the domains manually.

 #** PLEASE USE AT YOUR OWN RISK **

 ##Requirements